 Russia is famous for its architecture.
 The real jewel of architecture is the Moscow Kremlin with its cathedrals, towers and red brick walls.
-Just outside the Kremlin walls stands St. Basil's Cathedral, one of the world most astonishing buildings with 8 domes of different designs and colors.
-St. Petersburg has great number of real masterpieces of architecture of different styles and definitely worth visiting and being Russia is also rich in young talents, forming new Russian culture.
+Just outside the Kremlin walls stands St. Basil's Cathedral, one of the world most astonishing buildings with 8 domes of different designs colors.
+St. Petersburg has great number of real masterpieces of architecture of different styles and definitely worth being admired. is visiting and Russia is also rich in young talents, forming new Russian culture.
 They appeared on the basis of the old one, but their essence is new.
-We can hear new voices in music and poetry, see new canvases of modern artists, watch great actors.
+We can hear new voices in music and poetry, great canvases of modern artists. watch see new actors.
 All of them will make their contribution into Russian Culture and Art.